Interstellar-Network/interstellar-docs-tech/developers/Milestones/M1/demo-tutorial/index.md

 ---

 # Demo Tutorial Overview

+This section guides you through testing Milestone 1 of Interstellar’s secure Web3 account features.
+You can interact with the system using:
 <!--
-This section guides you through testing Milestone 1 of Interstellar’s secure Web3 account features.
-You can interact with the system using three different paths depending on your technical environment and available hardware.
+three different paths depending on your technical environment and available hardware.

 :::tip Suggested Reviewer Flow

 Even for technically experienced reviewers, we recommend starting with the **Android app + hosted testnet** path to evaluate the user-facing features quickly.